careyes17/snake-atari-2600/README.md

 ### Play Game on an Emulator or Console

 1. Download the `snake.bin` file from the top level directory.
-2. Use this binary file in your emulator of choice or burn it/put it on a cartride and use it on an Atari 2600.
+2. Use this binary file in your emulator of choice or burn it/put it on a cartridge and use it on an Atari 2600.

 ### Compile and Use Binaries